-Ted Kolderie told me about teacher-led schools 2000.
-He convinced me to visit Minnesota New Country School (MNCS) where teachers had created an innovative project-based and fully individualized school — and they were in charge.
+Kolderie, founder of the think tank Education Evolving, told me about teacher-led schools 2000.
+He convinced me to visit Minnesota New Country School (featured image) where teachers had created an innovative project-based and fully individualized school — and they were in charge.
 MNCS teachers had formed a co-op and applied for a charter and operated with full autonomy.
-I announced that it was “the coolest school in America.”
+It was easily the coolest school I had visited.

-Trusting Teacher With School Success , a new book by Kim Farris-Berg and Edward Dirkswager, is an in depth look at teacher-led schools–why and how they work and the key ingredients of success.
+Trusting Teacher With School Success, a book by Kim Farris-Berg and Edward Dirkswager, is an in depth look at teacher-led schools–why and how they work and the key ingredients of success.
 Every teacher should have the opportunity to work in a teacher-led environment and should read this book to find out why.

 The central question of the book is “what would teachers do if they had the autonomy not just to make classroom decisions, but to collectively–with their colleagues–make the decisions influencing whole school success?”